 After the gauge hits zero, remove it and put it in the sink.
 Pour cold water over the top, but be careful not to cover the vents with water.

 Next, press down firmly on the center of the lid.
 Twist it to break the seal.
 What happens if the seal still didn’t release?
 If the seal remains jammed, tap the lid with an object that won’t damage the pressure cooker.
 The rubber mallet does wonders here.
 Press down on the lid for a second time to see if it releases.

 Reheating the pressure cooker uses the laws of thermodynamics to eliminate the vacuum inside.

 In some cases, you may have a damaged gasket.
-That shows us one of the most common reasons that people can’t open their pressure cooker.
-Be careful not to twist or play with the gasket because this sensitive piece of pressure cookers gets damaged easily.
+That shows us one of the most common reasons that people can’t open their pressure cookers.
+Be careful not to twist or play with the gasket because this sensitive piece of pressure cooker gets damaged easily.
 Don’t let children play with or handle the gasket.
 Once you damage it, you will know because it leaks.
-With a pressure cooker, that not only presents a danger, but it may not even build enough pressure to cook your foods.
+A pressure cooker, that not only presents a danger, but it may not even build enough pressure to cook your foods.

 What to Check for Safety

 Before you attempt to open a pressure cooker, you should stay aware of the pressure in the container.
 Never try to force open a cooker with pressure inside.
 At the top of the pressure cooker, look for a valve on the lid.